 - Communicate effectively with both colleagues and managers.

-- Due to the nature of the role, a reasonable level of physical fitness is required (tasks include extended periods of walking across rough terrain and loading/unloading of equipment).
+- Due to the nature of the role, tasks will include extended periods of walking across rough terrain and loading/unloading of equipment.

 - Willingness to learn.